Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Related Works

 \textbf{Generating Concepts.} Generating concepts is often described as a process where multiple images of shared concepts are used for concept extraction through well-designed models, such as Textual Inversion \cite{gal2022image}, DreamBooth \cite{Ruiz_2023_CVPR} and Lora-DreamBooth \cite{hu2022lora}.
 It is considered as an extension of the T2I generation task.
 The generative concepts technique is first directed toward extracting the concept of an entity \cite{10.1145/3618315}, e.g., a person, an automobile, a ragdoll toy, and so on.
 Cones \cite{liu2023cones, liu2023cones2}, Break-A-Scene \cite{Avrahami2023Break} and Custom Diffusion \cite{Kumari_2023_CVPR} implement multi-concept extraction.
 CatVersion \cite{zhao2023catversion} learns the personalization concept by concatenating embeddings on the feature-dense space of a text encoder in the diffusion model.
 For the extraction of style concepts, StyleDrop \cite{NEURIPS2023_d33b177b} is a method that faithfully follows a specific style and effectively learns new ones.
 InST \cite{Zhang_2023_CVPR} perceives styles as learnable text descriptions of paintings, which can efficiently and accurately learn key artistic style information about an image.
 Specialist Diffusion \cite{Lu_2023_CVPR} is a plug-and-play framework for style concept extraction with further performance improvements.

 \textbf{Applying Concepts.} Those working on how to better extract concepts usually demonstrate the excellent generative power of their methods.
 CLiC \cite{safaee2023clic} performs contextual concept learning on the concept within the inclusion mask and the surrounding image region to acquire local visual concept.
 Subject-Diffusion \cite{ma2023subject} is a novel open-domain personalized image generation model that requires only a single reference image to support single-subject or multi-subject personalization generation with no need for test-time fine-tuning.
 Moreover, one kind of application phase of concepts can be summarized as concept assisting.
 Anti-DreamBooth \cite{Van_Le_2023_ICCV} destroys the generation quality of any DreamBooth model trained against malicious use by adding perturbations to the images.
 Concept censorship \cite{zhang2023backdooring} proposes to inject backdoors into Textual Inversion embeddings and select some sensitive words as triggers during training so that the models do not generate malicious images.
+Recent studies have further examined security risks and defenses for customized diffusion systems, including text-encoder backdoor defense \cite{11112743} and dynamic-attention-based backdoor detection \cite{11300728}.
+Watermarking techniques are also orthogonal, as they aim at ownership verification rather than content safety inspection \cite{Li_2025_ICCV}.
+Concept watermarking \cite{feng2023catch} provides a proactive adversarial defense approach by embedding identifiable patterns into concept embeddings to prevent unauthorized use or tampering.
+While watermarking focuses on provenance verification and content traceability, our Concept QuickLook complements it by providing post-upload malicious concept detection without requiring image generation.